 SAD, as it’s known for short, is a type of depression that strikes during a particular time of year, most often during late fall and winter.
-In the U.S., the most difficult months for SAD sufferers are usually January and February, though patients can start to feel a sense of dread near the end of summer, said Kelly Rohan, a psychology professor at the University of Vermont who has been studying the condition for almost 20 years.
+In the U.S., the most difficult months for SAD sufferers are usually January and February, though patients can already start to feel a sense of dread near the end of summer, said Kelly Rohan, a psychology professor at the University of Vermont who has been studying the condition for almost 20 years.

 “SAD is clinical depression.
 That surprises a lot of people — I think they confuse it with the winter blues,” Rohan told TODAY.

 “There’s evidence the symptoms have been with us since the beginning of time. ...
 Thousands of years ago, ancient physicians and philosophers were writing about the impact of the changing seasons on mood.”

 To seek relief, some people turn to dietary supplements such as St. John’s wort, vitamin D and melatonin.
 But little research has been done in this area, and there’s limited evidence they provide any benefit, the National Center for Complementary and Integrative Health said.

 Still, there are treatments that truly help.
 Here’s what you need to know.

 About 5 percent of adults in the U.S. experience SAD, according to the American Psychiatric Association, with the condition diagnosed up to four times more often in women than men.
 It’s not clear why women suffer more, but Rohan suspects gender differences in nonseasonal depression offer clues.
 Women tend to ruminate more than men — they get stuck in a loop of excessive worry that makes them feel worse — and this may apply to SAD as well, Rohan said.